LoyolaChicagoCS/gradhandbook/source/regulations.rst

 -----------------------------------------------------------

-You should always be able to withdraw yourself from the course in LOCUS, no matter how you got registered for a course: by yourself in LOCUS,Â by a request to the department staff, or off of a waiting list. Â If you are sure you want to withdraw from a course, do not waste time emailing the department for help, just do it yourself. Â The date that the withdrawal is entered into LOCUS affects whether you getÂ a W on your transcript, and whether tuition is stillÂ due. Â Different dates apply.
+You should always be able to withdraw yourself from the course in LOCUS, no matter how you got registered for a course: by yourself in LOCUS, by a request to the department staff, or off of a waiting list.
+If you are sure you want to withdraw from a course, do not waste time emailing the department for help, just do it yourself.
+The date that the withdrawal is entered into LOCUS affects whether you get a W on your transcript, and whether tuition is still due.
+Different dates apply.
-Be sure to look at the Academic Calendar for the given semester. Â Once you are registered, merely not attending class does **NOT** extend these dates.
+Be sure to look at the Academic Calendar for the given semester.
+Once you are registered, merely not attending class does **NOT** extend these dates.

--  Withdrawal with no trace: Â Generally by the end of the first week of Fall and Spring semesters. Â Generally only through the first Tuesday of the semester for Summer session. Â
+-  Withdrawal with no trace: Generally by the end of the first week of Fall and Spring semesters.
+Generally only through the first Tuesday of the semester for Summer session.
 -  Withdrawal with only a W on the transcript, and no tuition due:
-   Generally during theÂ second week of Fall and Spring semesters.
+   Generally during the second week of Fall and Spring semesters.
-   Sometime during the first week in summer sessions. Â Be sure to check the Academic Calendar at http://www.luc.edu/academics/schedules/.Â
+   Sometime during the first week in summer sessions.
+Be sure to check the Academic Calendar at http://www.luc.edu/academics/schedules/.
-   A W has no academic consequences.Â  It is just a historical record of you changing your mind.
+   A W has no academic consequences.
+It is just a historical record of you changing your mind.
--  Withdrawal later during classes: Â W on the transcript and a partial or complete tuition penalty. Â Do not get yourself into this situation just by not paying attention!
+-  Withdrawal later during classes: W on the transcript and a partial or complete tuition penalty.
+Do not get yourself into this situation just by not paying attention!

-Â
-The categories are the same for CSIS courses, but the procedures can be more complicated.Â  See the section on CSIS Courses above.
+The categories are the same for CSIS courses, but the procedures can be more complicated.
+See the section on CSIS Courses above.

 .. index:: changing MS programs

 Changing your chosen MS Program
 -----------------------------------------------------------

-It is easy to switch between our MS degree programs in the department.Â Through the gsps system under student forms in https://gsps.luc.edu/, find Change in Degree Seeking.
+It is easy to switch between our MS degree programs in the department.
+Through the gsps system under student forms in https://gsps.luc.edu/, find Change in Degree Seeking.
 You will need to include a statement about why you want to change the program.